BertW007/Twitter_Project/README.md

 It is a home made Twitter with some simple functions.

 ## 1. Set Up
-Set Up...
+Set Up instruction

 ## 2. Models
 Models are mapped into database.
-- ### 2.1 Tweet
+### 2.1 Tweet
    Tweet model represents a single Tweet.
 It has four fields: id, author, text and creation date.
 One User can have many Tweets.
-- ### 2.2 Comment
+### 2.2 Comment
    Comment represents a single Comment.
 Like Tweet it has four fields  id, author, text and creation date.
 One Tweet can have many comments.
-- ### 2.3 Message
+### 2.3 Message
    Message model represents a single Message.
 It has following fields: id, sender, recipient, title, text, status and creation date.
 One User can send and receive many Messages.
-- ### 2.4 User
+### 2.4 User
    User model represents an User.
 It has following fields: id, username, email, password.

 ## 3. Views
 All Views can be divided into three categories as follows.